chrisateen/Progress8/README.md

 * The students' grade file has the word Results at the end of the file name

 _Note that if you want to do things differently that you are free to modify the code_

+### Running the python file

+At the moment the code is stored in a single ipynb file which can be opened and run using jupyter notebook which is part of [Anaconda] (https://www.anaconda.com/distribution/).
+Over time I am hoping move it to a .py file and separate out the code into multiple files.